 Finally, our paper is related to the financial literature on decomposing asset prices into cash-flow and discount-rate effects (e.g., Campbell and Shiller (1988); Campbell and Vuolteenaho (2004); Greenwald et al. (2023); Atkeson et al. (2024)).
 Relative to this literature, our methodological contribution is twofold.
-First, we demonstrate how to integrate the high-frequency reaction of asset prices to announcements with a VAR approach to derive the implied effect of a policy to cash flows and discount rates.
-Second, we use a specific factor model to go from stock-market cash flows to welfare.
+First, we demonstrate how to integrate the high-frequency reaction of asset prices to announcements with a VAR approach to

-&lt;sup>2For example, Amiti and Konings (2007) estimate the elasticity of firm-level TFP with respect to input tariffs to be -1.2 in Indonesia for firms that import their inputs.
+2For example, Amiti and Konings (2007) estimate the elasticity of firm-level TFP with respect to input tariffs to be -1.2 in Indonesia for firms that import their inputs.
 There were also gains to non-importers, but these were smaller, so the average elasticity across all firms was -0.44.
 Topalova and Khandelwal (2011) estimate the elasticity to be -0.5 in Indian data, and Brandt et al. (2017) and Brandt et al. (2019) estimate the elasticity to be -2.3 in Chinese data.